gabrielfalcao/bose/README.rst

 failure.
 TestCase subclasses may do the same or use the various TestCase methods available.

-**It is important to note that the default behavior of bose is to not include tests from files which are executable.**  To include tests from such files, remove their executable bit or use the --exe flag (see 'Options' section below).
+**It is important to note that the default behavior of psychoacoustics is to not include tests from files which are executable.**  To include tests from such files, remove their executable bit or use the --exe flag (see 'Options' section below).